 Bay District Schools has a proven infrastructure and capacity to carry out and sustain the proposed project plan.
-The financial management procedures for the STEM Training Center will be consistent with the policies and procedures of the district that comply with the Florida Department of Education.
+The financial management procedures for the Welding Training Lab will be consistent with district policies and procedures that comply with the Florida Department of Education.
 Bay District schools has a strong track record in monitoring financial accountability through the Business Support Services Division as well as A Citizens Oversight Committee for the half-cent sales tax expenditures.
 Funding from Department of Education student enrollment funding ensures long-term sustainability.
-Continued efforts to pursue additional funding through grants and sponsorship will also be prioritized in the efforts to enhance programs offered in the STEM Training Center.
+Continued efforts to pursue additional funding through grants and sponsorship will also be prioritized in the efforts to enhance programs offered in the areas of Welding and Manufacturing.

 The Business Support Services division includes the Budget Office, Financial Services, Purchasing, Insurance/Risk Management, and the Payroll Office.
-Responsibilities of individuals are:
+Responsibilities of individuals are as follows: